pereznetworks/TD-Project8/README.md

 # DOING:

-    do we need to add jQuery to the sites project files?
+    do we need to add jQuery to the sites project files if so, can gulp check for latest jquery and place a min version of it in /dist/js folder and place link to in html folder?

     update gulp assets task
       compress images and font files for production

-    verify what is needed for 'meets expectations'
+    review/verify what is needed for 'meets expectations' and 'exceeds'

 # TODO: